Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 \end{proof}

-In \cite{advech}, the proof of Proposition 1.4 (that is, the convergence of $(Y_1, Y_2)^t$ toward $(\mathcal{Y}_1,\mathcal{Y}_2)$) relies only on their Lemma 4.1 from which is proved the tightness of the family $(Y_1, Y_2)^t$ and the identification of the limit distribution.
-Using Lemma \ref{lemproba} instead of Lemma 4.1 of \cite{advech}, the same proof can be repeated here and we get Proposition \ref{propcvsub}.
+In \cite{advech}, the proof of Proposition 1.4 (that is, the convergence of $(Y_1, Y_2)^t$ toward $(\mathcal{Y}_1,\mathcal{Y}_2)$) relies only on their Lemma 4.1 from which is proved the tightness of the family $((Y_1, Y_2)^t, t > 0)$ and also the unicity and the identification of the limit distribution.
+Using Lemma \ref{lemproba} instead of Lemma 4.1 of \cite{advech}, and using the fact that, here also, the sequence $( e_i S_i^t, e_i S_i^t R_i^t)_{i \geq 1}$ is \textit{iid} (see Proposition \ref{approxparliid}), the proof of Proposition 1.4 of \cite{advech} can be repeated here and we get Proposition \ref{propcvsub}.

-As an other consequence of Lemma \ref{lemproba}, we can prove that no more than $n_t$ valleys are visited until instant $t$.
-This is fundamental since most of the estimates we have are true not for all but for the first $n_t$ valleys.
+As an other consequence of Lemma \ref{lemproba} {we can prove that $N_t$, the number of $h_t$-valleys visited until instant $t$ (see \eqref{defnt}), is less than $n_t$ with a large probability.} This fact has already be used and is fundamental, since most of the estimates we have proved are true not for all but for the $n_t$ first $h_t$-valleys.

 \begin{lemme} There is a positive constant $c$ such that for all $t$ large enough,

 \end{lemme}

 \begin{proof}